 Honors and Awards

-2019 Fellow of the German Center for Neurodegenerative Diseases (DZNE)
+2019 Fellow, German Center for Neurodegenerative Diseases (DZNE)

 2013 MetLife Award for Medical Research in Alzheimer’s Disease, MetLife Foundation